-Although our lives are mapped out for us long before we’re even thought of, let alone born, we have freewill to make certain changes once we’re here.
+Although our lives are mapped out for us long before we’re born, we do have freewill to make certain changes once we’re here.

-Freewill is the power of acting without the constraints of fate or necessity, the ability for us to act on our own discretion.
-Freewill allows us to make our own choices, live independently, become self-sufficient and more spontaneous.
+Freewill is the ability for us to act on our own discretion, the power of acting without the constraints of fate or necessity.
+It allows us to make our own choices, live independently, become self-sufficient and be more spontaneous.

-With a lack of freewill we have little choice over our decisions, where attitudes, decisions and thoughts are influenced by our culture, where our choices are predetermined, established in advance, long before we’re born, those choices are predetermined and not freewill.
+Where attitudes, decisions and thoughts are influenced by our culture, where our choices are predetermined, established in advance and long before we’re born, those choices are predetermined and not freewill.